kj3moraes/Battleship-Game-Engine/Battleship Playing Guide.md

 * Menu 1 _[ACTION MENU]_
   * `start` - starts the **Human vs. Machine** match
   * `exit` - terminates the program

+Following the ACTION MENU, you will be prompted to type your name.
+This will be followed by

 * Menu 2 (after `start`) _[ENGINE SELECTION MENU]_
   * [N] Naive-Solver
   * [I] Intermediate-Adversary